-Level Course Name Number Semester Credits Days 3/4 Jazz Band 0888 Both 1 6/6
+Level Course Name Number Semester Credits Days 3 Jazz Band 0888 Both 1 6/6

 The Blue Knights Jazz Band gives students the opportunity to perform various genres of jazz in a big-band setting.
 The historical context of these genres will be explored in the course, with understanding of the styles demonstrated through musical performance.
 The concepts of jazz improvisation will also be introduced.
-Students will be evaluated based on rehearsal participation, musical performance and written assignments.
-(May be taken for Honors Credit by Director approval) This meets the fine arts requirement.
+Students will be evaluated based on rehearsal participation and musical performance.
+This meets the fine arts requirement.

 Prerequisites: Students must play a jazz instrument (saxophone, trumpet, trombone, guitar, bass guitar, piano, or drum set).
 Roster spots for some instruments have limited availability (guitar, bass guitar, piano, drum set); positions with limited availability will be determined by audition.
+Approval by the Instrumental Director is required.

-Level Course Name Number Semester Credits Days 3 String Ensemble 0893 Both 1 6/6
+Level Course Name Number Semester Credits Days 4 Honors Jazz Combo 0890 Both 1 6/6